A Lexicon of Light Bulbs: An Electrician's Guide to Terminology

 FAQ Section:

-Can I utilize LED bulbs in a fixture that requires incandescent bulbs?
+Can I use the LED bulb in fixtures which requires incandescent bulbs?

-Yes, but you need to make sure the bulb is the right size and shape for the fixture.
+Yes, but you need to ensure that the bulb is the right size and shape for the fixture.

-When should I change my light bulbs?
+When should I change my bulbs for light?